Good morning, Chief...

 The following is important information related to the development of the business universe that needs attention today based on the curation of the SUAR Team.

-• The performance of the Prabowo-Gibran government up to one year, on Monday, October 20, 2025, is considered stable and there is still room to grow.
-The results of research by independent organization IndoStrategy revealed that, in general, the Prabowo-Gibran government received an average score of 3.07 on a scale of 0-5.
-Scale 0 indicates very bad and scale 5 indicates very good.
+- The performance of the Prabowo-Gibran administration up to one year, precisely on Monday, October 20, 2025, is considered stable and there is still room for improvement.
+The results of research by the independent institution IndoStrategi revealed that, in general, the Prabowo-Gibran administration received an average score of 3.07 on a scale of 0–5.
+A scale of 0 indicates very poor and a scale of 5 indicates very good.

-• Achievements in various aspects of the economy, including investment and economic growth scored 3.09, food price stability scored 3.00, goods price stability 3.00, but the score for job creation was only 2.65.
+- Achievements in various economic aspects, including investment and economic growth, received a score of 3.09, food price stability scored 3.00, goods price stability 3.00, but the job creation score was only 2.65.

 Read the full story here.

-Year-end Stimulus Targets New Graduates and Recipients, Lifting Purchasing Power
+Year-End Stimulus Targets Graduates and New Recipients, Boosts Purchasing Power

-• The government has launched another economic stimulus in the form of the People's Welfare Social Cash Transfer (BLTS Kesra) and an internship program for university graduates.
-Targeting the segment of the community that has never received it at all and new graduates, this Rp 30 trillion stimulus is expected to boost purchasing power in the fourth quarter of 2025.
+- The government has again launched economic stimulus in the form of Direct Cash Assistance for People's Welfare (BLTS Kesra) and internship programs for university graduates.
+Targeting segments of society who have never received assistance and new graduates, this stimulus worth IDR 30 trillion is expected to boost purchasing power in Q4-2025.
 In addition, starting October 20, the government will implement a paid internship program with 20,000 participants.
-The second batch, which will be held next month, will have an additional 80,000 participants.
+In the second wave, which will be held next month, there will be an additional 80,000 participants.

 Read the full story here.

-• The Ministry of Investment and Downstream Investment Coordinating Board (BKPM) noted that in the third quarter of 2025, investment realization reached IDR 491.4 trillion, up 13.9% YoY.
-When broken down, 56.86% came from domestic investment (PMDN), setting the highest record since 2007.
+- The Ministry of Investment and Downstream Industries/Investment Coordinating Board (BKPM) noted that in Q3-2025, investment realization reached IDR 491.4 trillion, up 13.9% YoY.
+In detail, 56.86% came from domestic investment (PMDN), marking the highest record since 2007.

-• For the first time in a decade, more than half of the national investment flowed outside Java.
-Of the total IDR 491.4 trillion, around IDR 256.8 trillion or 54.09% of the capital was invested outside Java, the highest figure in the last ten years.
+- For the first time in the last decade, more than half of national investment flowed outside Java.
+Of the total IDR 491.4 trillion, around IDR 256.8 trillion or 54.09% of capital was invested outside Java, the highest figure in the last ten years.

 Read the full story here.

-Home VAT Incentive Continues, Exciting the Property Sector
+VAT Incentive for Houses Continues, Stimulating the Property Sector

-• Property developers welcome this policy because the impact is directly felt on the buyer's side through a decrease in effective prices.
-This policy is positive to encourage consumer decisions in making purchases.
+- Property developers welcome this policy because its impact is directly felt by buyers through a decrease in effective prices.
+This policy is positive for encouraging consumer decisions in making purchases.

 Read the full story here.

-• As of 30 September, state revenue from customs and excise was realized at IDR 221.3 trillion or 71.3% compared to the outlook target for the semester report.
-Compared to the same period last year, this achievement grew 7.1%.
-However, the portion of customs and excise revenue is only around 12% of total state revenue.
-Losing to the dominance of tax revenue.
+- As of September 30, state revenue from customs and excise reached Rp 221.3 trillion, or 71.3% of the outlook target in the semester report.
+Compared to the same period last year, this achievement grew by 7.1%.
+Nevertheless, the portion of customs and excise revenue is only about 12% of total state revenue, falling short of tax revenue dominance.

-• The increase in excise revenue was partly influenced by the crackdown on illegal cigarettes by the Directorate General of Customs and Excise (DGCE).
-During the last 9 months, DGCE managed to secure around 816 million illegal cigarettes.
-This number increased by 37% on an annual basis and became the highest prosecution result in the last five years.
-The prosecution of illegal cigarettes is dominated by machine-made clove cigarettes (SKM) and machine-made white cigarettes (SPM) without excise tax (plain).
+- The increase in excise revenue was influenced, among other things, by the intensified crackdown on illegal cigarettes by the Directorate General of Customs and Excise (DJBC).
+Over the past 9 months, the DJBC has managed to secure approximately 816 million illegal cigarettes.
+This number increased by 37% annually and is the highest enforcement result in the last five years.
+The crackdown on illegal cigarettes was dominated by machine-made kretek cigarettes (SKM) and machine-made white cigarettes (SPM) without excise stamps (plain).

 Read more here.

-Danantara Business Forum 2025: This strategic forum organized by the Indonesian Young Entrepreneurs Association (Hipmi) and Danantara will be held on Monday, (20/10/2025), 08.00-21.00 WIB, at the Grand Ballroom Kempinski Hotel Indonesia, Jakarta.
-It aims to bring together cross-sector leaders (government, Danantara, private sector, and young business actors) to discuss the new direction of Indonesia's economic transformation towards the Golden Indonesia 2045.
-The forum raised three main issues, namely Industrial Downstreaming, Food Independence, and Acceleration of Digital Technology.
-The three themes will be discussed through three main discussion panels featuring ministerial-level speakers, such as Dr. Bahlil Lahadalia (Minister of Energy and Mineral Resources) and Dr. Ir.
+Danantara Business Forum 2025: This strategic forum, organized by the Indonesian Young Entrepreneurs Association (Hipmi) in collaboration with Danantara, will be held on Monday, October 20, 2025, from 08.00-21.00 WIB, at the Grand Ballroom of the Kempinski Hotel Indonesia, Jakarta.
+The aim is to bring together leaders from across sectors (government, Danantara, private sector, and young entrepreneurs) to discuss a new direction for Indonesia's economic transformation towards a Golden Indonesia 2045.
+This forum raises three main issues: Industrial Downstreaming, Food Independence, and Digital Technology Acceleration.
+These three themes will be discussed through three main panel discussions featuring ministerial-level speakers, such as Dr. Bahlil Lahadalia (Minister of Energy and Mineral Resources) and Dr. Ir.
 H. Andi Amran Sulaiman (Minister of Agriculture), as well as a leader talk from Prof. Dr. Ir.
-H. Sufmi Dasco Ahmad (Vice Chairman of the House of Representatives) and a keynote speaker from Rosan Perkasa Roeslani (CEO of BPI Danantara Indonesia).
+H. Sufmi Dasco Ahmad (Deputy Speaker of the House of Representatives) and a keynote speaker from Rosan Perkasa Roeslani (CEO of BPI Danantara Indonesia).

-Banking Survey Report Q3-2025: Bank Indonesia (BI) on Monday, 20/10/2025, will release an important publication that provides an indication of the prospects and operating conditions of banks in Indonesia.
-This periodic report covers key developments in the quarter, especially regarding expectations and realization of new banklending, assessment oflending standards applied by banks.
-In addition, there are bank respondents' views on the prospects of outstanding loans until the end of the year, which are overall very important to assess the stability and growth of national financial sector intermediation.
-This report can be accessed directly through Bank Indonesia's official website.
+Quarterly Banking Survey Report QIII-2025: Bank Indonesia (BI) will release an important publication on Monday, October 20, 2025, providing indications of the prospects and operational conditions of banking in Indonesia.
+This periodic report covers key developments in the quarter, especially regarding expectations and realization of new bank lending, assessment of bank lending standards.
+In addition, there are views from bank respondents regarding the outstanding credit outlook until the end of the year, which overall is very important for assessing the stability and growth of national financial sector intermediation.
+This report can be accessed directly through the official Bank Indonesia website.

-"If you want to succeed, you have to respect the rule of not lying to yourself."
-(Paulo Coelho - Novelist)
+"If you want to succeed, you must respect the rule of not lying to yourself."
+(Paulo Coelho – Novelist)

 Have a good day, Chief.